 Water parks are a signature part of summer, and a perfect way to spend time with family and friends.
 There are plenty of options nearby, so we’ve rounded up a list of our waterparks in New York, New Jersey and Pennsylvania—all perfect for a day trip (or an overnight stay) from Staten Island.
 Grab your bathing suits and some sunscreen, and prepare to beat the heat while staying cool!

-Ahoy mateys!
-Your kids may not stop talking like pirates after their visit to Pirate’s Cove, the water park section at the Land of Make Believe.
-Take a walk on the wild side with a thrilling ride down Pirate’s Peak, zooming through a tunnel and waterfalls.
-Or stay cool as you explore Buccaneer Pirate Ship and the wading pool, both ideal for smaller children.
+Bring the family to visit the water-park section at the Land of Make Believe.
+Take a walk on the wild side with a thrilling ride down Pirate’s Peak.
+Or stay cool as you explore Pirate’s Cove Wading Pool that’s great for all ages.

 Runaway Rapids Waterpark at Keansburg Amusement Park